Chad Paronto throws a shutout in the opener for his first win of the year.

 Pittsfield exploded out of the gate with five runs in the first inning.
 Quentin Davis and Matt Nandin both walked and Danny Bomback tripled them home to give the visitors a 2-0 lead.
 The next batter, Angel Molina, reached first on an error, although Bomback didn't advance.

 That was all moot, however, as Billy Mottram drilled his third home run of the season to score three more runs.

 Pittsfield added two runs in the fourth and two more in the fifth to complete the scoring.

 Meanwhile, Paronto was cruising.
 He threw 87 pitches, on the night, 63 of them strikes.
 He did not walk a batter and struck out four for the win.

 Bomback, Molina and Welch each had two hits for the Colonials.

 In the second game, New Jersey scored all its runs in the first three innings.
-With two outs, Jersey's Leonard Davis tripled and came home on Myron Leslie's double to give the home side
+With two outs, Jersey's Leonard Davis tripled and came home on Myron Leslie's double to give the home side a 1-0 lead.

 Nick Giarraputo blasted a home run to lead off the second inning for New Jersey's second score.
 In the third, Giarraputo struck again, powering a double to score Arganis Reyes and Myron Leslie.